Virtual-Finland-Development/esco-api/README.md

 # esco-api

-Provider API for the ESCO datasets.
+API for the ESCO datasets.

 ## Project setup